alphagov/govuk-developer-docs/source/manual/pact-testing.html.md

   - Its build should fail at the Pact test stage, because it is testing against the default branch of the provider.

 1. Run a parameterised build of the consumer, specifying the new branch name of the provider to test against.
-  - The build should pass so you can now merge the PR, which will mean the change is on the default branch.
+  - The build should pass so you can now merge the consumer PR, which will mean the change is on the default branch.

 1. Re-run the build for the provider PR now the consumer is merged.
-  - The build should pass so you can now merge the PR.
+  - The build should pass so you can now merge the provider PR.

 ## Special cases and tech debt